Directories & Files

 This course will get you up to speed with the fundamentals of Linux and prepare you for further study.
-You'll learn how to navigate your way through the Linux directory structure and the permissions for doing so.
-We'll also cover files and the multitude of ways in which they can be created, managed, and deleted.

 In this lesson, we'll look at different ways to display the contents of files and how to use the Nano editor.
 You can use the cat command to display the entire contents of a file.
 The more command will allow you to browse through a file or page through a file.
 The less command is like more, except it has more features.
 Less is more.